risk-first/website/introduction/Development-Process.md

 ![A Simple Development Process](images/generated/introduction/development_process_1.png)

+### Can't We Improve This?

+Is this a _good_ process?
+Probably, it's not that great: you could add code review, a pilot phase, integration testing, whatever.

-Now, the _methodology_ being used might be Waterfall, it might be Agile.
+Also, the _methodology_ being used might be Waterfall, it might be Agile.
 We're not going to commit to specifics at this stage.

-Also we don't need to consider whether this is particularly a _good_ process: you could add code review, a pilot phase, integration testing, whatever.
-It's probably not perfect, but let's just assume that _it works for this project_ and everyone is reasonably happy with it.
+For now though, let's just assume that _it works for this project_ and everyone is reasonably happy with it.

 We're just doing some analysis of _what process gives us_.

-## Minimizing Risks - Overview
+### Minimising Risks - Overview

 I am going to argue that this entire process is _informed by software risk_: